Stapenhill: History

+Cultural life

 Several major music festivals take place every summer at Catton Hall, on the outskirts of the village.

 Stapenhill Gardens is the epitome of Stapenhill.
 Its main feature is a giant artificial swan with all flowers planted in it.
 This represents the swans who have historically inhabited the Gardens, and also the wider immutability of life in general.
 Similarly, the local football team is Stapenhill F.C. nicknamed "The Swans."
 Stapenhill Gardens is also the location of the annual "Tulip Festival", an event unrivalled outside The Netherlands, although this has not run for several years.

+Amenities

-Current and former pubs and bars in the area include The Copper Hearth (now a Tesco supermarket), The New Inn, The Punch Bowl (now a care home), The Barley Mow (new home of the BIS), The Crown, The Grove, The Dart (now closed), The Freehold Tavern (now a Chinese restaurant), The Plough (now demolished for housing), and The Elms.
+Current and former pubs and bars in the area include The Copper Hearth (now a One Stop supermarket), The New Inn, The Punch Bowl (now a care home), The Barley Mow (new home of the BIS), The Crown, The Grove, The Dart (now closed), The Freehold Tavern (now a Chinese restaurant), The Plough (now demolished for housing), and The Elms.

 Stapenhill is well known for its wide variety of shopping opportunities, ranging from major chain-stores to independent craft butchers.
 The primary retail centres are Main Street; Rosliston Road/Brackenwood Road area; and Short Street/Lincoln Road.

 Other local features include St Peter's Church of England church and a large cemetery.

+The municipal cemetery was opened in 1866 with chapels and a turreted gateway designed by Lucy and Littler of Liverpool.

+Education

 The main Secondary Schools in the area are Paulet High School and Blessed Robert Sutton Catholic Voluntary Academy.
 Primary schools include Violet Lane Infants and Edge Hill Junior to the east, and to the south Waterside Junior and Short Street Infants merged in 2011 to become Riverview Primary.